-The distribution plan explains how and when operating profits are to be distributed to investors throughout the duration of the project and upon sale of the property.
+The distribution plan explains how and when operating profits or losses are to be distributed to investors throughout the duration of the project and upon sale of the property.

 Potential Tax Consequences

 The tax consequence section details the potential effects that a federal tax law change or the sale of the property can have on investor return.
-It is important to read this section carefully in order to understand how the investment will affect your taxes, and how tax changes can potentially affect your return.
-If you have questions about how an investment could affect your tax situation, you should consult your accountant or CPA.
+It is important to read this section carefully in order to understand how the investment could affect your client’s taxes, and how tax changes can potentially affect your client’s return.
+If your clients have questions about how an investment could affect their tax situation, we suggest you advise them to consult their accountant or CPA.

 Prior Performance and Compensation of the Manager

 This section covers who the manager is and how it is involved in the offering.
-The section on prior performance of the manager includes the amount of equity raised to date by the company, the number of investors who have participated in previous deals, and the total number of acquisitions the company has made to date.
-This section can be a good tool for helping you determine whether the sponsor / manager has experience in the offering type and whether the company is forthright in how it will manage.
+The section on prior performance of the sponsor includes the amount of equity raised to date by the company, the number of investors who have participated in previous deals and the total number of acquisitions the company has made to date.
+This section can be a good tool for helping you determine whether the sponsor/manager has experience in the offering type and whether the company is forthright in how it will manage.

 Potential Conflicts of Interest

 Potential conflicts of interest include sponsor obligations to other entities, interests in other activities, acquisition of other properties, and more.
-This section is intended to make potential investors aware of other obligations that the company has and may have in the future that could potentially affect investor return.
+This section is intended to make your client aware of other obligations that the company has and may have in the future that could potentially affect investor return.

 4. Review the LLC or LP Operating Agreement